prisca-sp/sc1015/README.md

 - By analyzing patterns and trends in the evolution of video game genres and using regression models and Natural Language Processing, we gained new insights.
 - The consistent appearance of genres like Adventure and RPG in top combinations suggests a preference for immersive storytelling and character-driven gameplay.
 Additionally, genres such as Brawler, Simulation, Arcade, and Visual Novels, when combined with Adventure and RPG, can increase a game's appeal.
 - Game developers are encouraged to create games with a blend of genres, incorporating Adventure and RPG alongside Brawler, Simulation, Arcade and Visual Novels.
 This approach can lead to the development of more unique and diverse gaming experiences, catering to a broader audience.
 Combining genres not only enhances gameplay but also increases the chances of creating innovative and engaging games.
+- From NLP, it was discovered that the gaming community focuses more on the characters, world-building, gameplay and story of the game.
+Some seem to negatively review games where these expectations aren't met, as many words appeared in both the positive and negative results.
+There were also series that they enjoyed more (Mario, Pokemon) compared to the others (Sonic the Hedgedog, Resident Evil).
+There is also a vocal minority of people who seem to dislike adventure and action type of games.

+With all of these conclusions, game creators can have a better idea of what elements the community is looking out for in games currently that will captivate them to play and enjoy themselves.
+This will allow the interested audience to play the games and gain popularity from there.

 # 8. Learning Beyond the Course
 - Utilisation of visualisation tools such as wordclouds, bar-line charts, pie charts etc.